lofirepo/lofire/design/lofire.md

-Blocks are stored in a content-addressed immutable object store where the block ID (`BlockId`) is the BLAKE3 hash of the entire serialized block, and the object ID is the ID of the root block of the Merkle tree of the object.
+Blocks are stored in a content-addressed immutable object store where the block ID (`BlockId`) is the BLAKE3 hash of the entire serialized block, and the object ID (`ObjectId`) is the ID of the root block of the Merkle tree of the object.
-In order to be able to decrypt and read the content of a block or a whole object, the user needs not only the `BlockId` (to retrieve it) but also the block key.
+In order to be able to decrypt and read the content of a block or a whole object, the user needs not only the `BlockId` or `ObjectId` (to retrieve it) but also the block or object key.
-These are combined in a `BlockRef`, which enables its holder to retrieve and read the referenced block or object.
+These are combined in a `BlockRef` or `ObjectRef`, which enables its holder to retrieve and read the referenced block or object.
 To the contrary, sharing only the ID of a block or object does not provide a read capability for the recipient.

 Implementations should employ an additional layer of encryption and padding